jayaseelan94/Assessment-SpringBoot-Kafka-BookShopingCart/README.md

 5. **Create an Order**:
     To create an order and view the results in the payment service's console and payment table, perform the following steps:
+   - Use the resource folder order.http file having the json sample inputs for all API's.
    - Make an HTTP POST request to `http://localhost:8083/order/create` using the `order.http` file or `http://localhost:8083/swagger-ui/index.html`
+   - Kafka Consumer payment-cart `http://localhost:8085/payment/find-all` using the `payment.http` file or `http://localhost:8084/swagger-ui/index.html`
    - In the request body, provide order details in JSON format.

-6. **Verify Results**:
+7. **Verify Results**:
    - Check the payment service's result logs/cart-application.log for cart services same logs/payemnt-application.log for payment processing messages.
-   - once Cart order is created Kafka is triggered message on fiven topic and crete payment records.
+   - once Cart order is created Kafka is triggered message on given topic and crete payment records.
    - Inspect the payment database table to ensure that payment records are correctly stored.

 ## Usage
 Once the microservices are running, they will communicate via Kafka using the "order-placed" event.
 To simulate an "order-placed" event, use the provided `OrderPlacedProducer` class in the `cartService` microservice.
 Monitor the console output for payment status messages in the `PaymentService` microservice.